minicp/visualizations/jobshop/README.md

 # JOBSHOP-VISUALISATION
 A simple web-based tool for jobshop visualization.
-You have to upload (or drag and drop) two files on the interface, one for the problem and the second one for the solution.
+You have to upload (or drag-and-drop) two files on the interface:
+1. the problem input file to setup the visualization and
+2. the solution file to visualize it.

 ## File format